-These certificates are obtained bv students from external examinations taken by the school.
+These certificates are obtained by students from external examinations taken by the school.
 They include First School Leaving Certificates, West African Examination School Certificates and National Examination Council.
-Pupils also from get certificates academic competitions including inter-school competition.
-These certificates are kept the custody of under the head teacher/principal.
+Pupils also get certificates from academic competitions including inter-school competition.
+These certificates are kept under the custody of the head teacher/principal.